 In this program, we will learn about television’s queer texts and subtexts through academic readings, screenings, and seminars.
 We will also study fan created works for their aesthetic and critical strategies of appropriation and remix.
 Historically, the quarter begins with an introduction to television logics and the origins of internet fandom.
 We’ll look at the evolution of queer fan practices alongside the changing conditions of media representation and social media communities.
 The quarter ends with a consideration of the present and future directions of queer fandom in immediate dialogue with media industries.

-Assignments for this program include written responses and analytical essays.
+Assignments for this program include written responses and analytical essays, and learning activities include lecture/screening and seminar.
 Students will be asked to curate media relevant to their interests and present it to the class.
-16-credit students will participate in a creative workshop to delve further into fan production and make transformative pieces such as fiction, memes, GIFs, or videos.
+In workshops, students will participate in creative activities to make transformative pieces such as fiction, memes, GIFs, or videos.
+This program is not production focused and does not include significant technical media training; no media or fan production experience is expected.
 Skills emphasized in this program are broadly applicable to further studies in humanities and media.

 Film and Media